weavolutionmage/drachenwald/offices/archery-thrown-marshal/archery-rounds.md

 ### Clout Shoot
 This is a long range, timed round which simulates military field archery.
 Arrows are shot into the target that represents a besieged castle or an element of enemy soldiers arrayed for battle.

 * The target is a circle ten yards in diameter, marked on the ground.
-It can be made of hay bales or other suitable materials.
+It can be made of hay bales or other suitable materials
-* Distance  from the shooting line to the closest part of the target circle is one hundred yards (100yd).
+* Distance  from the shooting line to the closest part of the target circle is one hundred yards (100yd)
-* This is a one minute (sixty second) timed shoot with unlimited arrows.
+* This is a one minute (sixty second) timed shoot with unlimited arrows
 * Arrows that fall within the circle score two points
-* If an archer releases an arrow before the start, or after the end, of the sixty second period will lose a scoring arrow from their total
+* An archer releasing an arrow before the start, or after the end, of the sixty second period will lose a scoring arrow from their total

 In the case where there is not sufficient space for a one hundred yard distance between shooting line and the boundary of the circle, the distance may be reduced down to a minumum of eighty yards.
 When reducing the distance, the diameter of the circle must be proportionately reduced to a minimum of eight yards.

 ### Shooting at the mark
 This is a short-range round based on precision, having more in common with hunting than with military archery.

-* The target is a piece of paper 21 x 21 cm (8¼ x 8¼inches).
+* The target is a piece of paper 21 x 21 cm (8¼ x 8¼inches)
   * To make this target, fold a sheet of standard European A4 stationery in half (to A5 size), then cut off one edge to make it square.
-* The paper may be oriented on the target any way you like.
+* The paper may be oriented on the target any way you like
 * The shoot consists of three ends
   * One round of six arrows at forty yards with no time limit
   * One round of six arrows at thirty yards with no time limit